Deer Isle, Maine: History

 The town was incorporated in 1789, at which time it included the islands of Little Deer Isle, Deer Isle, and Isle au Haut.
 Deer were abundant on these islands, hence the name.
 In 1868 Isle au Haut became a separate town.
 In 1897, the southern third of Deer Isle incorporated as the town of Stonington.

-In the 19th century, the granite industry flourished on Deer Isle where its quarries supplied granite for structures such as the Boston Museum of Fine Arts, the Smithsonian Institution, the US Naval Academy, the Manhattan Bridge and at President John F. Kennedy's tomb at Arlington National Cemetery.
+In the 19th century, the granite industry flourished on Deer Isle, where its quarries supplied granite for structures such as the Boston Museum of Fine Arts, the Smithsonian Institution, the US Naval Academy, the Manhattan Bridge, and President John F. Kennedy's tomb at Arlington National Cemetery.

+In 1931, Frederick Low Olmstead caught attention in New York newspapers when he filed a civil claim against the Astor family falsely alleging Deer Island had belonged to his ancestor Cotton Mather Olmstead in 1705 when Captain Kidd had come ashore, and the island was later allegedly sold to a man curiously named Jacques Cartier working for John Jacob Astor.
+In this fantastical tale, Cartier discovered Kidd's treasure in 1892 beneath a rock with a cross on the island, leading Astor to secretly sell it all.
+These claims sparked ongoing rumors of Kidd's treasure on the island, even though it seemed publications were widely contradicting each other whether this was the Deer Island in southern New Brunswick, near Penobscot Maine or off Boston Massachusetts. even catching the attention of the Mormon Church which held it may be related to revelations received by their "prophet" Joseph Smith.

 In John Steinbeck's Travels with Charley, Deer Isle was a stopping point for the author after the insistence of his literary agent that he visit the cottage of Eleanor Brace, at Dunham's Point.
 Steinbeck wrote, "One doesn't have to be sensitive to feel the strangeness of Deer Isle".